-School districts take unplanned plunge into online learning
+Virus spurs unexpected test for US schools: Online learning

 Some school districts, including Philadelphia's, have decided against requiring online learning during their shutdowns, saying it wouldn't be fair to students without computers and high-speed internet at home.
 They're distributing packets on paper.

+New York City, where an estimated 300,000 students don't own computers, has handed out 175,000 laptops and tablets so far and will distribute more in the coming weeks, Carranza said.

-In New York, Carranza said the school system will start distributing 25,000 tablets Monday, while working toward getting 300,000 in all and making pencil-and-paper packets available in the meantime.
+Officials have said pencil-and-paper packets will be available in the meantime.
 Students also can work on smartphones, though their small screens aren't ideal.

+Wilson Almonor, a high school junior, traveled an hour from his Bronx home to his Manhattan high school Thursday to try to get a loaner laptop.
+He left empty-handed, though he said he was told he'd get a call this week about a loaner tablet.

 Schools and teachers have been strategizing about how best to engage their students, sharing pointers in training sessions and Facebook groups.